elicwhite/ESLint-Formatter/README.md

     "osx": "/usr/local/bin/node"
   },

-  // The location of the the globally installed eslint package
+  // The location of the globally installed eslint package
-  // This plugin will try to use a local installation of eslint first.
+  // This plugin will find a local installation of eslint (node_modules/.bin/eslint)
+  // first by traversing up the project path.
+If not found, it will use this global eslint.
   "eslint_path": {
     "windows": "%APPDATA%/npm/node_modules/eslint/bin/eslint",
     "linux": "/usr/bin/eslint",